bbc/gel/src/components/data-tables.md

 var table = new gef.Table.constructor(tableContainer, true);
 ```

 The table is progressively enhanced to include sorting buttons for each of the column headers.
-These are each labeled _'sort'_ using a visually hidden `<span class="gef-sr" />`, and display the re-order icon from the [GEL iconography suite](http://bbc.github.io/gel-iconography/).
+These are each labelled _'sort'_ using a visually hidden `<span class="gef-sr" />`, and display the re-order icon from the [GEL iconography suite](http://bbc.github.io/gel-iconography/).

 ```html
 <th scope="col" aria-sort="none">